 “Queen of the Falls” is a picture book written and illustrated by Chris Van Allsburg.
 Some years ago, Van Allsburg gave a TED talk on this book and the history behind it.
 This post will focus on the storytelling techniques.

-On Amazon, Chris Van Allsburg shared some of his roughs, when he thought the trim was going to be horizontal format.
+Elsewhere on the Internet Chris Van Allsburg shared some of his roughs, when he thought the trim was going to be horizontal format.
 It’s interesting to see how different illustrators create drafts.
 Van Allsburg’s drafts look something closer to other illustrators’ finals.
 If Van Allsburg stuck with this rougher style of art, with the hand of the artist clearly evident, the mood of the book would be different.
 The realism of Van Allsburg’s final illustrators achieve a photographic realism which makes the story all the more harrowing.

 SETTING OF QUEEN OF THE FALLS